Kimwangqing/Kimwangqing.github.io/_posts/2021-02-19-Google-style-guide-notes.md

 Recommended; The Google Cloud Console
 Recommended: The Transcoder API
 Recommended: The `gcloud` command-line tool
 * To refer to Google products as services, such as **the Google Kubernetes Engine services** or **the Compute Engine service*.
-However, if the term services leads to ambiguty, use the product names.
+However, if the term services leads to ambiguity, use the product names.

 ## Text-formatting summary
 * Use **bold** formatting for UI elements and at the beginning of notices.